marco-jardim/comfyui-terraform-cloud/README.md

 key_name    = "comfyui"
 instance_type = "g6.12xlarge"   # or any other G size
 availability_zone = "us-east-1a"

+# leave this line out or set to "on-demand" for standard pricing
+#purchase_option  = "spot"
 ```

 The file is already ignored by Git.